Water and waterways

 The Melton Reservoir, which is also known as the Exford Weir (part of the Werribee River), is used for recreation and is managed by Southern Rural Water.
 Melton Reservoir also supplies the Werribee Irrigation District downstream for vegetable growing.

 Get involved with waterwatch or frog watch and learn more about local frog species.
 You can also go bird watching and enjoy Wetland Birds.
-Platypus have been seen in several location in the City of Melton including the Toolern Creek.
+Platypus have been seen in several locations in the City of Melton including the Toolern Creek.
 Several community groups are also involved in Waterwatch, testing local streams for water quality.